Sacramental bread

-Sacramental bread, also called Communion bread, Eucharistic bread, the Lamb or simply the host (hostia), is the bread used in the Christian ritual of the Eucharist.
+Sacramental bread, also called Communion bread, Communion wafer, Sacred host, Eucharistic bread, the Lamb or simply the host (hostia), is the bread used in the Christian ritual of the Eucharist and the body of Christ.
 Along with sacramental wine, it is one of two elements of the Eucharist.
 The bread may be either leavened or unleavened, depending on tradition.

-Catholic theology generally teaches that at the Words of Institution the bread's substance is changed into the Body of Christ (transubstantiation), whereas Eastern Christian theology generally views the epiclesis as the point at which the change occurs.
+Catholic theology generally teaches that at the Words of Institution the bread's substance is changed into the Body of Christ, a process known as transubstantiation.
+Conversely, Eastern Christian theology generally views the epiclesis as the point at which the change occurs.

-Bread was also used in Jewish Temple ritual as well as in the religious rituals of Mandaeism, Mithraism, and other pagan cultures similar to that of ancient Egypt.

 Christianity

 Etymology of host

 The word host is derived from the Latin hostia, which means 'sacrificial victim'.
 The term can be used to describe the bread both before and after consecration, although it is more correct to use it after consecration.

 Eastern traditions

-With the exception of Churches of the Armenian Rite, the Maronite Church, and the Syro-Malabar Church, Eastern Orthodox Church and Eastern Catholic Churches use leavened bread for the Eucharist.
-Thus, the sacramental bread symbolizes the Resurrected Christ.
+With the exception of Churches of the Armenian Rite, the Maronite Church, and the Syro-Malabar Church, Eastern Orthodox Church, Eastern Lutheran Churches and Eastern Catholic Churches use leavened bread for the Eucharist.
+Thus, the sacramental bread is the Resurrected Christ.
 The host, known as prosphorá or a πρόσφορον (prósphoron, 'offering') may be made out of only four ingredients: fine (white) wheat flour, pure water, yeast, and salt.
 Sometimes holy water will be either sprinkled into the dough or on the kneading trough at the beginning of the process.